ktaube/webpush/README.md

 ⚠️ **This application only works when installed as a Progressive Web App (PWA).**

-1. Visit the deployed URL
+1. Visit the deployed UR
 2. Install the PWA using your browser's install prompt
 3. Open the installed app to access push notifications